dwavesystems/dwave-ocean-sdk/docs/examples/topology_samplers.rst

 >>> J = {(u, v): 1 for u, v in C16.edges}
 >>> sampleset = sampler.sample_ising(h, J)

-You can even use the sampler with the :class:`dwave.system.EmbeddingComposite`
+You can even use the sampler with the :class:`~dwave.system.composites.EmbeddingComposite`.

 >>> embedding_sampler = EmbeddingComposite(sampler)

-Finally, you can confirm that the sampler matches the :obj:`dwave.system.DWaveSampler`'s structure.
+Finally, you can confirm that the sampler matches the :class:`~dwave.system.samplers.DWaveSampler`\ 's structure.
 Make sure that the :term:`QPU` has the same topology you have been simulating.
 Also note that the :term:`working graph` of the QPU is usually a :term:`subgraph` of the full :term:`hardware graph`.